Professional players have the right to obtain compensation

 They are very high.
 The principle of unlawfulness has been definitively established since the Diarra ruling.

-The only discussion will now concern the quantum of damages.
-National courts have a precise framework, inspired by European Directive 2014/104/EU, to ensure the effectiveness of compensation actions.
+The discussion will now focus on the quantum of damages.
+National jurisdictions have a precise framework, inspired by European Directive 2014/104/EU, to ensure the effectiveness of compensatory actions.

 When Can a Decision be Expected, and What should be Done Now?

-The duration will depend notably on the appointment of a judicial expert to quantify the damages.
+The duration will depend, in particular, on the appointment of a judicial expert to quantify the damages.

 Players must now come forward and provide their documents (contracts, transfer offers, blocked certificates, pay slips).
-This is essential for building a strong case and maximizing the chances of compensation.
+This is essential to build a strong case and maximize the chances of compensation.